twinstake/permissioned-delegation-near/README.md

 ### Test error

-Staking-pool contract integration test doensn't compile at all (even for standart contract)
+Staking-pool contract integration test doensn't compile at all (even for standard contract)

 However, staking-pool-factory integration test compiles and runs successfully but you can get error like this: